Two modern terminals with AI built in. How do they actually differ?

 Choose Warp if you want the fastest possible rendering, prefer a built-in AI that works out of the box, and don't mind creating an account or having telemetry enabled.

-Choose yaw if you care about privacy and zero telemetry, want to bring your own AI provider, or need SSH and database connections, a built-in file editor, and AI built into your terminal.
+Choose yaw if you care about privacy and want no usage tracking, want to bring your own AI provider, or need SSH and database connections, a built-in file editor, and AI built into your terminal.